tueimage/essential-skills/ch1_python_essentials.md

 setup correctly, the IPython console panel on the right should show the printed text.

-Should your code take a long time to run and you want to stop the script, click the button with the red square in title bar of the IPython panel or press Control-C.
+Should your code take a long time to run and you want to stop the script, click the button with the red square in title bar of the IPython panel or press <kbd>Control-C</kbd>.

 ---